WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 ## Overload: How to define it and how to mitigate its effects

-Let's use an informal definition for "overload".
+Let's use an informal definition for the word overload.

 > When a finite size service queue becomes full, or when a service
 > queue's size continues to grow without stopping, then the service is